kuiperzone/Publish-AppImage/README.md

     APPIMAGETOOL_COMMAND="/home/user/Apps/appimagetool-x86_64.AppImage"

 The `publish-appimage` file itself is just a bash script so there is no need to "build" it, but ensure that it has the executable flag set.
-From the top-level project directory, simply type:
+From the top-level project (the same directory as the .conf file), simply type:

     ./publish-appimage

-This will call `dot publish` and create an output directory local to the .conf file, i.e.: *AppImages/HelloWorld-x86_64.AppImage*
+This will call `dot publish` (with "linux-x64) as default and create an output directory local to the .conf file, i.e.: *AppImages/HelloWorld-x86_64.AppImage*

+If your system is ARM, type this instead:

+    ./publish-appimage -r linux-arm64

-Run `AppImages/HelloWorld-x86_64.AppImage` from a terminal, and it will output version and location information available to application.
+Run `AppImages/HelloWorld-x86_64.AppImage` (or the arch64 variant) from a terminal, and it will output version and location information available to application.
 That's all it does!

 ## Use in Your Project ##